For other upcoming events, please see our Facebook page

 , or by mail at 27 Maple St., Arlington, MA 02476.
 Sign up to receive our newsletter

 Double Take: Stories that Make You Think Twice from the Arlington Community.
-November 18, 5-7 pm at Town Hall.
+November 18, 2017.

 The street fair had have over 200 booths of arts and crafts, nonprofit and local business displays, events for the kids as well as an assortment of food.

-The Arlington Human Rights Commission invites you to join our multicultural and interfaith group to march in the Patriots' Day parade
+The Arlington Human Rights Commission led a multicultural and interfaith group to march in the Patriots' Day parade

 April 23 under the "Arlington for All" banner.
 Arlington for All

-) is a town-wide project being launched by AHRC to highlight diversity in town and celebrate our physical, cultural, and religious histories.
+) is a town-wide project to highlight diversity in town and celebrate our physical, cultural, and religious histories.

 Mystic LGBTQ+ Youth Support Network, True Story Theater, and the Arlington Human Rights Commission invite you to an evening of story sharing on the theme "Queer Aspirations."
 What are hopes and dreams for your own life?
 For the wider world?
 Want insight into visions, dreams, and aspirations of fellow folx?
 Want to experience a judge-free, brave space and connect with members of the LGBTQ+ community & allies?
 Personal stories welcomed from LGBTQ+ folk as well as allies.
 Come to share something or just to support and honor others.
 Learn about Mystic LGBTQ+ Youth Support Network and hear about the kinds of support queer youth need from you.